cssnano/cssnano/packages/css-size/README.md

 ## API

-### `cssSize(input, options)`
+### `cssSize(input, options, processor)`

-Pass a string of CSS to receive an object with information about the original & minified sizes (both are gzipped), plus difference and percentage results.
-The options object is passed through to cssnano should you wish to compare sizes using different options than the defaults.
+Pass `input` of CSS to receive an object with information about the original & minified sizes (uncompressed, gzipped, and brotli'd), plus difference and percentage results.
+The `options` object is passed through to the `processor` should you wish to compare sizes using different options than the defaults.

-### `cssSize.table(input, options)`
+### `cssSize.table(input, options, processor)`

 Use the table method instead to receive the results as a formatted table.

 #### input

 Type: `string`, `buffer`

+#### options

+Type: `object`

+#### processor

+Type: `function`

+The processor accepts as arguments the input and options and returns a Promise that resolves to an object with a `css` property containing the processed css output.

 ### CLI